-The transmitted advertising packet contains its TX power value.
+The Proteus-II advertising packet contains the TX power value of the transmitting device.
 This value in combination with the RSSI value of the received advertising packet can be used to estimate the distance between the modules.
-Using a suitable triangulation algorithm and multiple receivers or transmitters, a position can be approximately determined.
+Using a suitable triangulation algorithm and multiple receivers or transmitters, a position can be approximated.